publishpress/PublishPress-Future/readme.txt

 ## Expiry Defaults for Post Types

-Post Expirator can support any post type in WordPress.
-Go to Settings > Post Expirator > Defaults and you can choose default expiry options for each post type.
+PublishPress Future can support any post type in WordPress.
+Go to Settings > PublishPress Future > Defaults and you can choose default expiry options for each post type.

 [Click here to see the default options](https://publishpress.com/knowledge-base/defaults-for-post-types/).

-## Post Expirator Email Notifications
+## PublishPress Future Email Notifications

-The Post Expirator plugin can send you email notifications when your content is unpublished.
-You can control the emails by going to Settings > Post Expirator > General Settings.
+The PublishPress Future plugin can send you email notifications when your content is unpublished.
+You can control the emails by going to Settings > PublishPress Future > General Settings.

 [Click here to see the notification options](https://publishpress.com/knowledge-base/email-notifications/).